-The applicant must submit an official list of the current board of directors on letterhead to include: names and board titles of officers, mailing and e-mail addresses, and phone numbers.
+The applicant must submit a separate official list of the current board of directors.
+This document must be on applicant's letterhead and include: all names and board titles of officers, mailing and e-mail addresses, and phone numbers.
 The document must be signed by the authorized executive of the applicant organization.